ChimeraTK/DeviceAccess/doc/spec_TransferElement.md

 ### (*) Comments ###

 1.2 Either the currently pushed data or older data on the queue might be discarded.
-In any case there will be one call less to ChimeraTK::TransferElement::doPostRead(), because the number of entries in the queue could not be increased because it was full.
+In any case there will be one call less to ChimeraTK::TransferElement::doPostRead(), because the number of entries in the queue could not be increased because it was full
 ## E. Requirements for decorator-like implementations ##

 * 1. If ChimeraTK::AccessMode::wait_for_new_data is specified, ChimeraTK::TransferElement::readQueue is initialised in the constructor with a copy of the readQueue of the target TransferElement.